NHT020305/tp/docs/UserGuide.md

   * Todos should be sorted by status first, followed by deadline, and then by name.
   * Events should be sorted by start time, then by end time, and finally by name.

+## Storage

+TutorConnect stores its data in the `\data` folder, which contains three files, `contactlist.json`, `todolist.json`, and `eventlist.json`.
+Data is automatically saved after each command is executed.

+These JSON files are human-readable and can be manually edited, but caution is advised.
+It’s strongly recommended to use the built-in edit commands in the app to avoid introducing errors.
+You can also create these `.json` files using external sources that contain information like student details or class schedules, and place them in the `\data` folder to bulk import the data into the app.

+**Tip**: Since todos and events are linked to contacts via their IDs, make sure to update those references if you manually change a contact's ID.

+During startup, the app attempts to load the stored data.
+If any attribute within an item is invalid, the entire item is considered invalid and skipped.
+Refer to the table of constraints for guidance on what counts as valid attribute.

+In cases where data parsing fails entirely, the app will start with an empty dataset.
+Be aware that because data is saved after every command, running any command will overwrite the previous data.

 --------------------------------------------------------------------------------------------------------------------

 ## FAQ